 1. Vietnam Visa Exemptions

-Vietnam offers visa exemptions ranging from 14 to 90 days to citizens of 24 countries holding valid ordinary passports.
+As of July 2020, Vietnam’s e-Visa is available to nationals of 80 countries holding valid ordinary passports.
 The full list of countries with visa exemptions is below:

 ASEAN Visa | Association of Southeast Asian Nations visa